-- (2) The disposal year is the income year in which you dispose of the live stock, or they die, as mentioned in subsection 385-100(1). - (3) The tax profit on the disposal or death is any amount remaining after subtracting from the proceeds of the disposal or death the sum of: - (a) the amount paid or payable for the purchase of as many of the live stock as you purchased during the income year; and - (b) the value of the rest of the live stock as trading stock on hand at the start of the income year.
+- (2) The disposal year is the income year in which you dispose of the \live stock, or they die, as mentioned in subsection 385-100(1). - (3) The tax profit on the disposal or death is any amount remaining after subtracting from the \proceeds of the disposal or death the sum of: - (a) the amount paid or payable for the purchase of as many of the \live stock as you purchased during the income year; and - (b) the \value of the rest of the live stock as \trading stock on hand at the start of the income year.

-385-110 Alternative election to defer tax profit and reduce cost of replacement live stock
+385-110 Alternative election to defer tax profit and reduce cost of replacement live stock totalling not more than the tax profit on the disposal or death; and

-- (1) Alternatively, you can elect: - (a) to include in your assessable income for the disposal year the proceeds of the disposal or death, reduced by the tax profit on the disposal or death; and - (b) to reduce the cost of replacement live stock you buy in the disposal year (or any of the next 5 income years) by amounts
+- (1) Alternatively, you can elect: - (a) to include in your assessable income for the \disposal year the \proceeds of the disposal or death, reduced by the \tax profit on the disposal or death; and - (b) to reduce the cost of replacement \live stock you buy in the disposal year (or any of the next 5 income years) by amounts